Pat Close

-Patrick Tilden "Pat" Close (June 1, 1948 – February 15, 1988) was a former American child actor who later appeared in the 1967 Andy Warhol film, Imitation of Christ.
+Patrick Tilden "Pat" Close (June 1, 1948 – February 15, 1988) was an American child actor who later appeared in the 1967 Andy Warhol film Imitation of Christ.

 Career

-Close began his career at the age of 11 when he was discovered while appearing in a stage production of Auntie Mame in Hollywood.
-He made his film debut as a young Elliot Roosevelt in 1960 in the biographical film Sunrise at Campobello.
+Close began his career at the age of 11, when he was discovered while appearing in a stage production of Auntie Mame in Hollywood.
+He made his film debut as a young Elliot Roosevelt in 1960, in the biographical film Sunrise at Campobello.
 For the remainder of the decade, he guest starred on various television series.
 Close continued his acting career in his late teenage years from 1967 to 1970 as one of Andy Warhol's film stars.
 He played the lead role of "The Son" in the 1967 Warhol film Imitation of Christ.
-There was speculation at the time that Close would have become a new James Dean if Warhol had released the film into general distribution instead of allowing only a single premiere presentation.
+There was speculation at the time that Close would have become a new James Dean if Warhol had released the film into general distribution, instead of allowing only a single premiere presentation.
 Other reviews, however, disagreed, saying he was "awkward" and "unprofessional."

 Close continued to work with Warhol after 1970, not so much as an actor in Warhol's films, but more as a contributor to such projects as Andy Warhol's Interview magazine.

 After 1980, he continued acting in movies, credited as Patrick Close, in minor roles for such low-budget productions as Roger Corman's Space Raiders (1983).